linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Lecture Notes/03 Backtesting Basics.md

 Take for example the retirement savings fund for California public employees in Table 1.
 This is a large, professionally managed fund with performance information distributed publicly.
 We find very strong correlation to overall market performance.

 2.6.1.
 Short Positions, Benchmarks And Alpha.
-One underappreciated property of buy-and-hold benchmarks is that, while they are easy to create for a  $100\%$  long or  $100\%$  short strategy, it is puzzling to form benchmarks for strategies that are long some securities and short others.
+One underappreciated property of buy-and-hold benchmarks is that, while they are easy to create for a 100\% long or 100\% short strategy, it is puzzling to form benchmarks for strategies that are long some securities and short others.
 Even a 130/30 mutual fund is tricky to handle.

 If we simultaneously run against a reasonably complete set of benchmarks, the residual return, which has theoretically been controlled for factor exposures of any important kind, is called portable alpha.
 In principle it will be uncorrelated with any other strategy and so can be advantageously combined with other portfolios.
 When it really exists, it is highly desirable for those reasons.

 By hedging, we can truly construct the portable alpha.
 At any moment, for each benchmark  $B$ , we take its beta from the regression and enter an "extra" position of size

 $$
-- \boldsymbol {\beta} \cdot \boldsymbol {B}
+-\boldsymbol{\beta} \cdot \boldsymbol{B}
 $$

 The gross pool of alpha available to all actors is zero.
 Of course, each of them has overhead so the net alpha is in fact negative.
 Any actor has some finite supply available to them given their skills, and it is constantly reduced by beta creep.